-Address of a fixed callback function, an event handle, a handle to a window, or the identifier of a thread to be called during waveform-audio playback to process messages that are related to the progress of the playback.
+Address of a fixed callback function, an event handle, a handle to a window, or the identifier of a thread to be called during waveform-audio recording to process messages that are related to the progress of recording.
 If no callback function is required, this value can specify zero.
-For more information on the callback function, see waveOutProc in the TAPI API.
+For more information on the callback function, see waveInProc in the TAPI API.